 What’s The Best Fly Selection For Catching Fish In Winter?

-A trout’s diet in winter is mostly made up of aquatic insects and aquatic worms which means most of your tactics are going to involve some nymph fishing with a weighted fly and a strike indicator too.
+A trout’s diet in winter is mostly made up of aquatic insects and aquatic worms which means most of your tactics are going to involve some nymph fly fishing with a weighted fly and a strike indicator too.
 Trout will take the fly so subtly in winter that without a strike indicator, you’re going to miss a lot of fish.

 This means you’ll want your 10ft euro nymphing fly rod with a floating fly line and a double nymph rig for 90% of your winter angling.
 Which should also be your choice of fly rod if you are nymphing fly fishing.

 The flies you want to have in your box include prince nymph, copper john, Perdigon nymph, Girdle Bug, and the ever-faithful woolly bugger.
 All of these winter trout flies work great as a point fly in a larger size of 8-12 and as a dropper with small flies in sizes 16-20.